-Jan Lauren Boyles is a presidential assistant professor of journalism and computer science at Iowa State University.
+Jan Lauren Boyles is a presidential assistant professor of journalism and affiliate faculty of human computer interaction at Iowa State University.
 Jan joins Iowa State from the Pew Research Center in Washington, where she collaborated with staff as a research associate for the Journalism Project (formerly the Project for Excellence in Journalism).
 She received her PhD from American University’s School of Communication in May 2014.
 Her dissertation encompassed a case study of the New Orleans news ecosystem.

 Boyles has previously served as a Google Journalism Fellow with the Pew Research Center’s Journalism Project and as a summer researcher with the Pew Research Center’s Internet & American Life Project.
 Before joining AU as a doctoral fellow in 2011, she served as a non-tenure track faculty member at West Virginia University’s P.I.
 Reed School of Journalism, where she held an administrative post as the School’s Director of Advising.

 During her tenure as a doctoral student, Boyles has presented her work before the International Communication Association, the Massachusetts Institute of Technology and University of Oxford’s Reuters Institute for the Study of Journalism.
 Boyles also served on a research task force at the Federal Communications Commission — a project examining critical information needs for 21st century citizens.
 In 2012, she collaborated with experts at the Pew Internet & American Life Project, where she co-authored six reports on mobile technology and the future of higher education.
 Her work was featured in The Washington Post, The New York Times, The Chronicle of Higher Education, The Los Angeles Times and Poynter, as well as on CNN, NBC News and CBS News.